Firefighters Battle Wind-Whipped Blaze, Water Problems, Frigid Temps In Garfield

-Fierce frigid winds fanned a furious fire that engulfed one home and damaged another Monday night in Garfield.
+Fierce frigid winds fanned a furious fire that engulfed one home and damaged another Monday night in Garfield, displacing 20 or so residents.

 Wires also caught fire -- with one of them falling next to an engine -- and a transformer blew shortly after the Scudder Street blaze broke out around 10 p.m.